joaofranciscomartins/infer_warning_classification/README.md

 **---------------------------------------------------------------------------------------------------------**

+As can be seen before besides *Null derefence* and "Resource leak* bugs no false positives were found regarding other different types of bugs.
+Therefore, we chose only to analyse these two kinds of issues.

+The reports found below were run in a  Debian 10 server with 32 cores and 64Gb of RAM.
+Infer 0.17.0 was installed from source ***https://github.com/facebook/infer/blob/master/INSTALL.md*** We had to run infer with the flag *--debug* to get all the files containg the reports concerning the infer analysis.
+Unfortunately some files were not created and lead to the loss of certain bugs present in the original execution.

 ## Reports found
 Program  | Total  | True Positives | False positives |
 ------------ | ------------- | -------- |----|